sweverett/Balrog-GalSim/README.md

 * `n_realizations`: The number of injection realizations used to reach the desired galaxy count or density.

 Two things to note: (1) **Only one** of `n_galaxies` or `gal_density` is allowed as an input; not both!
 (2) Either input should give the desired **final** count or density.
 The script will calculate the injection number per realization given the input and the total number of realizations to be computed.

+## Input Catalogs

+(more later - for now, ngmix catalogs.
+Gauss, MOF, or CM)

 ## More to come...